Molly Maguires: History

 About 22,000 coal miners worked in Schuylkill County, Pennsylvania.
-5,500 of these were children between the ages of seven and sixteen years, who earned between one and three dollars a week separating slate from the coal.
+5,500 of these were children between the ages of seven and sixteen years, who earned between one and three dollars a week separating slate from coal.
 Injured miners, or those too old to work at the face, were assigned to picking slate at the "breakers" where the coal was crushed into a manageable size.
 Thus, many of the elderly miners finished their mining days as they had begun in their youth.
 The miners lived a life of "bitter, terrible struggle".

 Disaster strikes

 Wages were low, working conditions were atrocious, and deaths and serious injuries numbered in the hundreds each year.
 On 6 September 1869, a fire at the Avondale Mine in Luzerne County, took the lives of 110 coal miners.
 The families blamed the coal company for failing to finance a secondary exit for the mine.

 The miners faced a speedup system that was exhausting.
 In its November 1877 issue, Harper's New Monthly Magazine published an interviewer's comments: "A miner tells me that he often brought his food uneaten out of the mine from want of time; for he must have his car loaded when the driver comes for it, or lose one of the seven car-loads which form his daily work."

 As the bodies of the miners were brought up from the Avondale Mine disaster, John Siney, head of the Workingmen's Benevolent Association (WBA), climbed onto a wagon to speak to the thousands of miners who had arrived from surrounding communities:

 Siney asked the miners to join the union, and thousands did so that day.
 Some miners faced additional burdens of prejudice and persecution.
 In the 1840s, 1850s, and 1860s, some 20,000 Irish workers had arrived in Schuylkill County.
 It was a time of rampant beatings and murders in the mining district.